eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 Download links are available from the [GlassFish Download page](download.md).

+## August 3, 2026 -- Eclipse GlassFish 8.0.4 Available

+GlassFish 8.0.3 focused on the upgrade path from GlassFish 7, on Embedded GlassFish, and on CDI integration.
+See version [release notes](https://github.com/eclipse-ee4j/glassfish/releases/tag/8.0.4) for more details.

 ## July 4, 2026 -- Eclipse GlassFish 7.1.1 and 7.0.26 Available

 Eclipse GlassFish 7.1.1 and 7.0.26 are maintenance releases focused on security fixes and long-term stability of the 7.x line.